DONICH LAW IN THE MEDIA

 We have provided expert commentary on emerging privacy issues, specifically with the development of mobile and cloud computing and the widespread availability of HD Recording devices in new Smartphones and their implications for Privacy Law.

-Jordan Donich has been consulted for expert commentary from CityNews, 680News, CTV, McLeans Magazine, Metro News, Chatelaine Magazine, CBC News, Thomson Reuters, Toronto Star, Law Times and and many other Toronto Media organizations.
+Jordan Donich has been consulted for expert commentary from CityNews, 680News, CTV, McLeans Magazine, Metro News, Chatelaine Magazine, CBC News, Thomson Reuters, Toronto Star, Law Times, Global News and and many other Toronto Media organizations.
 The Firm has provided expert legal opinion on emerging developments in Internet Crime, specifically Child Pornography allegations, Financial and Sex Crimes, Cloud Computing and new sophisticated law enforcement Search Tactics.

 The Firm has been consulted for its expertise regarding new developments in technology and its implications for both Privacy Law and related criminal charges.
 It has also been consulted regarding emerging law enforcement surveillance, including new police engineered file-sharing technologies.